 Foster took up where he left off in Ohio, electrifying the Scranton, area, however this time he did it from a different approach.
 He tied into the electrical grid rather than built it.
 He started an electrical service and electrified homes and businesses.
 He did extremely well, even wiring the Scranton Times Tower, a large radio tower on top of the Scranton Times Newspaper building which soars above the city and the Lackawanna valley.
 He wired both the red warning lights and the electrical service for the Christmas lights on the tower.
 It is still lighted every Christmas season with his wiring.

 She like most small grocers of the time allowed people to buy on “the Book” This meant they bought on credit.
-She would continue to sell to people who where behind on their payments, and worse than that when she went around to their house to collect, seeing their plight, she usually wound up giving them money, rather than them giving her.
+She would continue to sell to people who were behind on their payments and worse than that when she went around to their house to collect, seeing their plight, she usually wound up giving them money, rather than them giving her.

-Life went on rather nicely, with Rosemarie growing up to be a beautiful intelligent young lady, Bert in the store, and Foster, working, inventing and playing baseball.
-Some of the inventions he worked on were close to successful.
-For example he worked on improving the ability to transmit pictures by radio.
-He came up with improvements to the opticon tube for what we now know to be the television camera, however DeForrest filed for a patent on similar improvements just a few weeks before Foster did.
+Life went on rather nicely, with Rosemarie growing up to be a beautiful intelligent young lady, Bert in the store, and Foster, working, inventing, and playing baseball.
+Some of the inventions he worked on were close to success.
+For example, he worked on improving the ability to transmit pictures by radio.
+He came up with improvements to the opticon tube for what we now know to be the television camera, however, DeForrest filed for a patent on similar improvements just a few weeks before Foster did.
 He did however market a more mundane product, an electric grandfather clock, the case for which was a wooden coffin!

 This idyllic life was interrupted again by war.
 World War 2 broke out.
 America was eventually drawn into the war by the Japanese attack on Pearl Harbor.
 Foster said Roosevelt knew was going to be attacked but he thought he could wait until the last minute to war the base and thus galvanize the country for war.
 Foster said Roosevelt miscalculated the amount of time necessary to get the message to Pearl Harbor and the infamous raid was successful.
 He was proven right a few years ago when the British released documents detailing their reports to FDR that a Japanese armada was on its way to bomb Pearl Harbor.